-There are several departments in a hotel where you can find work as per your area of specialization and qualification in Hotel Management.
+Altogether there are several departments in a hotel where you can find work as per your area of specialization and qualification in Hotel Management.
 Depending upon the diploma or degree course and also upon the reputation of the institute where you are passing out from, you may get any of the following jobs:

-- Hotel Operations Trainee (in this case, you are mostly assigned for training in a particular department of a star hotel and on completion of the training, you start working in a junior level role in the same department)
+- Hotel Operations Trainee: In this case, you are mostly assigned for training in a particular department of a star hotel and on completion of the training, you start working in a junior level role in the same department.

-- Commis Chef (if you get a job in the kitchen, your first role could be as a Commis Chef; in this role you will be involved in the basic aspects of food preparation such as cutting, chopping, marinating, mixing, etc.)
+- Commis Chef: If you get a job in the kitchen, your first role could be as a Commis Chef; in this role you will be involved in the basic aspects of food preparation such as cutting, chopping, marinating, mixing, etc.

 Senior Level Job Roles in Hotel Management

-- General Manager (in this role you are the head of all the operating departments in a hotel, although the Executive Chef may not be reporting directly to you in some cases)
+- General Manager: In this role you are the head of all the operating departments in a hotel, although the Executive Chef may not be reporting directly to you in some cases.

-- Chef de Cuisine (in this kitchen role you are the head of a particular cuisine in a hotel, for example – Indian cuisine, Chinese cuisine, Mughlai cuisine, Italian cuisine, etc.)
+- Chef de Cuisine: In this kitchen role you are the head of a particular cuisine in a hotel, for example – Indian cuisine, Chinese cuisine, Mughlai cuisine, Italian cuisine, etc.

-- Executive Housekeeper (in this role you are the head of the housekeeping operations of a hotel)
+- Executive Housekeeper: In this role you are the head of the housekeeping operations of a hotel.

 - You can work in hotels, resorts, spas, guest houses, serviced apartments, and similar other facilities which offer boarding and lodging services

-- After completing your higher studies in Hotel Management, you can become a lecturer at Hotel Management Institutes
+- After completing your higher studies in Hotel Management, you can also become a lecturer at Hotel Management Institutes

 Top 20 Hotel Chains/ Brands as Recruiters